-5.1.1 The manufacturer shall demonstrate a quality assurance program which specifies controls for at least the following areas:

-- existence of corporate quality assurance guidelines; - incoming quality assurance, including testing; - in-process quality assurance, including testing; - final inspection and tests; - equipment calibration; - drawing and change control; - packaging and shipping; and - handling and disposition of non-conformance materials.
+- Design quality is determined during the examination and tests and may be documented in the certification report. - Continued conformance to this standard is verified by the certifier's surveillance program. - Quality of performance is determined by field performance and by periodic re-examination and testing. - 5.1.2 The manufacturer shall demonstrate a quality assurance program which specifies controls for at least the following areas: - existence of corporate quality assurance guidelines; - incoming quality assurance, including testing; - in-process quality assurance, including testing; - final inspection and tests; - equipment calibration; - drawing and change control; - packaging and shipping; and - handling and disposition of non-conforming materials.

-5.1.2 Documentation/Manual
+5.1.3 Documentation/Manual

-There shall exist an authoritative collection of procedures and policies.
-Such documentation shall provide an accurate description of the quality management system while serving as a permanent reference for implementation and maintenance of that system.
-The system shall require that sufficient records are maintained to demonstrate the required quality and verify operation of the quality system.
+There should be an authoritative collection of procedures/policies.
+It should provide an accurate description of the quality management system while serving as a permanent reference for implementation and maintenance of that system.
+The system should require that sufficient records are maintained to demonstrate achievement of the required quality and verify operation of the quality system.

-5.1.3 Records
+5.1.4 Records